bannysters/Synthorium/README.md

   -   Introduce dynamic events that can alter gameplay, such as sudden environmental changes or timed challenges that require players to work together.

-## Enhancements Inspired by "The Backrooms" and "Five Nights at Freddy's":
+## How it'll be Inspired by The Backrooms and FNAF:
   - **Ambiance and Sound Design**:
     - Use eerie soundscapes with distant machinery, soft whispers, or unsettling static to create an immersive experience.
 Layer these sounds to maintain a constant sense of unease.
     - Incorporate unique sounds that signal the presence of monsters, making players hyper-aware of their surroundings.